The Out-of-Distribution Problem in Explainability and Search Methods for Feature Importance Explanations: Additional Results

+\paragraph{Weight of Evidence Metrics.} Note that we can also measure the Sufficiency and Comprehensiveness metrics in terms of a difference in log-odds (i.e. weight of evidence) rather than probabilities, which reflects differences in evidence for classes before this evidence is compressed to the bounded probability scale \cite{RobnikSikonja2008ExplainingCF, alvarez2019weight}.
+In this case, Sufficiency e.g. is computed as

+where $f_\theta(x)_{\neg \hat{y}}$ is the sum of all class probabilities except the predicted class, meaning each term is the log-odds in favor of $\hat{y}$.
+In Sec.~\ref{sec:explanation_experiments} we describe results for the standard difference-in-probabilities version of each metric as well as the weight-of-evidence versions.

-\paragraph{Weight of Evidence Metrics.} Lastly, in Table~\ref{tab:woe_table}, we compare the default difference-in-probability version of our metric (reported in the main paper) with the weight-of-evidence version, which is used by \cite{RobnikSikonja2008ExplainingCF, alvarez2019weight}.
+In Table~\ref{tab:woe_table}, we compare the default difference-in-probability version of our metric (reported in the main paper) with the weight-of-evidence version, which is used by \cite{RobnikSikonja2008ExplainingCF, alvarez2019weight}.
 We do not observe any notable differences in the trends between the metrics.
 We report one case where a hypothesis test is statistically significant with WoE but not the difference in probabilities; however, the difference between $p$-values is negligible ($p=.052$ vs. $p=.030$).